What Are The Current Funeral Regulations During COVID-19?

 Measures To Take Before, During & After a Funeral:

-- It’s important to stick to your “rule of 6” groups when attending a funeral to limit the risk of extended exposure and spread of COVID-19.
-The current guidelines in England indicate that a maximum of 30 people can attend.
+- The current guidelines in England indicate that a maximum of 30 people can attend.
 However, venues may have different restrictions and rules depending on the cemetery and depending on the space they have.
 It should be noted that the total number in attendance does not include people who are working as part of the funeral service.

 - Whilst you are at the funeral, you should ensure that the attendance numbers will account for and allow social distancing (at least 2 metres or 3 steps) so that the appropriate distance can be maintained between individuals.